latinos/PlotsConfigurationsRun3/WH_chargeAsymmetry/UL/2016noHIPM_v9/WHSS/DY_OS_CR/README.md

 # WH charge asymmetry analysis

-This is an adaptation of the analysis which is part of HIG-20-013.
-It is used to measure the asymmetry in the prodution of W+H and W-H. Here, the 2-leptons final state (one of the W bosons decays hadronically) is inspected.
+This configuration creates data-driven distributions to estimate the DY->ee contamination in the 2lSS signal region.
+Opposite-sign DY->ee events are selected in MC and weighted for the charge-flip probability, to obtain the expected distributions in the same-sign final state.

 The instructions to run the analysis follow.